Jelizog/Advanced-Interaction-Tecnologies-Applications-Individual-Assignment/my_report/README.md

 # Introduction

 # Summary
-The goal of those projects are to get experience for Processing and manage coding for achieving specific targets.
+The goal of these projects are to get experience for Processing and manage coding for achieving specific targets.

 # 1st Deliverable
 #### FIRST BULET: